 That the Memorabilia of such a prominent figure in occult circles as the late Madame de Steiger should teem with interesting reminiscences and anecdotes is only to be expected.
-Intimately associated for many years with the occult movement in general, and with the Hermetic school in particular, the author has much to say of notabilities such as Madame Blavatsky, Mrs. Besant, Mabel Collins, Anna Kingsford, Edward Maitland, Col. Olcott, A. P. Sinnett, W.L Wilmshurst, Dr. Wyld, and others, to say nothing of many well-known figures in artistic and literary circles.
+Intimately associated for many years with the occult movement in general, and with the Hermetic school in particular, the author has much to say of notabilities such as Madame Blavatsky, Mrs. Besant, Mabel Collins, Anna Kingsford, Edward Maitland, Col. Olcott, A. P. Sinnett, W.L.
+Wilmshurst, Dr. Wyld, and others, to say nothing of many well-known figures in artistic and literary circles.

-CO., Paternoster Row, E.C.4.
-RIDER
+RIDER & CO., Paternoster Row, E.C.4.

+62 LOVE.
+LIFE.
 LIGHT.

-LIFE.

-LOVE.
+OCCULTIST.
+SPIRITUALIST.
 MYSTIC.

-OCCULTIST.

-Whatever path you are treading we gladly extend the helping hand of the cient HERMETIC teachings.
-Teachings that have been handed down in whatever path you are treating we giarry variety the hosping hand of an arcient HERMETIC teachings.
+Whatever path you are treading we gladly extend the helping hand of the ancient HERMETIC teachings.
 Teachings that have been handed down in unbroken line since the days of Chaldea.

-ADEPTSHIP are you seeking?
+ADEPTSHIP are you seeking ?
 Then we will gladly give of our knowledge to aid you, and many a brother shall brighten your pathway.
 Do you desire CLAIRVOYANCE or kindred psychic faculties?
 Then you will find the road mapped and be shown the avoidance of its dangers.
-Whatever your aspirations l'alismanic Jewellerv
+Whatever your aspirations OF LIGHT smanic Jewellery

-BROTHERHOOD OF LIGHT will point the way, with its intensely practical INSTRUCTIONS on the application of OCCULT LAWS.
+BROTHERHOOD THE will point the way, with its intensely practical INSTRUCTIONS on the appli-cation of OCCULT LAWS.
 For the earnest NEOPHYTE there is much of untold value to be imparted.
 In accordance with ancient tradition there is NO ENTRANCE FÉE.